cleinias/TCXHeartRateZones/README.md

 spent in each zone.

 ## Library used:
-* lxml.etree for manipulation of TCX files and extraction of heartrate date
+* lxml.etree for manipulation of TCX files and extraction of heartrate data
 * numpy and pandas for binning and norming data